uwmadison-chm/mst-labjs/README.md

 A simple online continuous MST implementation in lab.js, based on [this PsychoPy repository](https://github.com/celstark/MST) from the Stark lab.

+*PLEASE NOTE*, if you are going to use this task you will need to host the stimuli images (found in the Stark repository) or use a different CDN.
+The image location can be changed in the "Set up image" script on the Sequence in the experiment.

 Pseudorandom lag order is based on ppt and session IDs, passed as "PPT" and "session" in the querystring.